-- the day to day management of the affairs of (a) the Council: - (b) ensure that funds of the Council are properly expended, accounted for and be used for intended purposes; - maintain records of the Council operations; (c) and - the performance of such other duties as the (d) Council may assign.
+(a) the day to day management of the affairs of the Council;

-Appointment of Secretary to the Council

-Duties of Secretary

-to the Council

-Removal of Secretary

-Secretariat

-33. The Secretary may, subject to the terms and conditions of service, be removed from office by the Council in the event of -

-- (a) inability to perform the functions of the office of secretary arising out of physical or mental incapacity;

-- (b) misconduct or misbehavior;

-- (c) incompetency or neglect of duty;

-- (d) violation of regulations; or

-- (e) any other ground that may justify removal from the office under the terms and conditions of service.

-34.-(1) The Council shall establish a secretariat, and may on such terms and conditions as it may determine, appoint such number of officers to serve as the secretariat as it may consider appropriate for the performance of duties under section 32.
+- ensure that funds of the Council are properly (b) expended, accounted for and be used for intended purposes; maintain records of the Council operations; (c) and the performance of such other duties as the (d) Council may assign.
+Removal of 33.
+The Secretary may, subject to the terms and Secretary conditions of service, be removed from office by the Council in the event of inability to perform the functions of the office (a) of secretary arising out of physical or mental incapacity; misconduct or misbehavior; (b) incompetency or neglect of duty; (c) (d) violation of regulations; or any other ground that may justify removal (e) from the office under the terms and conditions of service.
+Secretariat 34.-(1) The Council shall establish a secretariat, and may on such terms and conditions as it may determine, appoint such number of officers to serve as the secretariat as it may consider appropriate for the performance of duties under section 32.
 (2) The officers appointed under subsection (1) shall be under the direct management of the Secretary to the Council.

-PART V DEFAMATION

-Defamation

-35.-(1) Any matter which, if published, is likely to injure the reputation of any person by exposing him to hatred, contempt or ridicule, or likely to damage any person in his profession or trade by an injury to his reputation, is a defamatory matter.
+PART V DEFAMATION Defamation 35.-(1) Any matter which, if published, is likely to injure the reputation of any person by exposing him to hatred, contempt or ridicule, or likely to damage any 23 person in his profession or trade by an injury to his reputation, is a defamatory matter.